Publication

 Australia must transform its food systems if it is to achieve its climate change targets and remain a global food leader.
 Alternative protein industries are a critical part of any food systems transformation.
 In a report to governments, Food Frontier explains why transforming our systems of food production, consumption and distribution makes economical, public health and environmental sense, and how failing to act could result in Australia missing out on market opportunities and falling behind in the global arena.

-The paper lists the following recommendations:
+The report lists the following recommendations:

 Federal government